so008mo/thoughtworksmediawiki/README.md

 # thoughtworksmediawiki

-This Project is to build a pipeline to deploy the media wiki helm chart to AWS EKS
+This Project is to build a pipeline to deploy the media wiki helm chart to AWS EKS in us-east-1 region.

 Prerequisites to run the code